telecasteren/react-social-app/README.md

 # FOODIEGRAM in React

-A rewrite of vanilla js project, social-app-noroff, with React, Vite and TypeScript.
+A rewrite of vanilla js project, social-app-noroff, with React, Vite and TypeScript.<br/>
-This project includes linting, formatting, testing, and end-to-end testing out of the box.
+--> The original project in vanilla JS can be found at main branch in this repo for reference.

 ---

+### Tools

-Tools - Vitest for unit testing - Playwright for end-to-end testing - ESLint + Prettier + Husky + lint-staged for code quality
+- Vitest for unit testing
+- Playwright for end-to-end testing
+- ESLint + Prettier
+- Husky + lint-staged

 ---